camunda/camunda-docs-manual/content/webapps/admin/authorization-management.md

 See [Authorization Service]({{< relref "user-guide/process-engine/authorization-service.md" >}}) for more information about Authorizations.

 {{< note title="Accessing the Authorization Management menu" class="info" >}}
-The Authorization Management menu is only usable by users which are granted with *All* permission for authorizations.
+The Authorization Management menu is only usable by users which are granted with *Read* permission for authorizations.
 {{< /note >}}

 # Grant Basic Permissions